tugberko/nio-bulk-relaxation/README.md

 # nio-bulk-relaxation

 The script lattice_parameter.sh is can be used for obtaining lattice parameters of 2x2x2 NiO supercell in various magnetic configurations (all collinear).
 After running the script, results are stored in output/data.
-Murnaghan EOS can be applied by output/fit_plot.gnup .
+Murnaghan EOS fit can be applied by output/fit_plot.gnup .

 ## Results